Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Empirical Results

 Figure \ref{fig:result_fluid_correlation} shows the Pearson correlation coefficients of the predicted snapshots over time for all models.
 Our model's predictions shows a slower decay of correlation coefficients compared to other models, indicating better temporal consistency and long-term predictive capability.
 Correlation coefficients about $95\%$ indicate performance on par with physics-based numerical simulators.

-Figure \ref{fig:convergence} compares the training loss curves of our model with others trained on the fluid flow past a cylinder and the shallow water equation task.
+Figure \ref{fig:convergence} compares the training loss curves of our model with others for the FPC and the SWE task.
 Our method leads to faster convergence during training and smoother loss curves.
-This suggests that our model requires fewer iterations to generate high-quality samples when compared to other flow matching models.
+This suggests that our model requires fewer iterations to generate high-quality samples when compared to other models.
+We find that there is no significant difference in training time between the models when trained for the same number of epochs.